Arithmetic D-modules on locally noetherian formal schemes: Formal Geometry

 Thus fibered products with a universally noetherian morphism do not force us to leave the category of adic locally noetherian schemes.
 The usual \textit{sorites} hold for the class of universally noetherian morphisms:

-\begin{prop} (i) An immersion is universally noetherian. (ii) Let $f:\cX\to\cS$ be a morphism of locally noetherian schemes.
-If $f:\cX\to\cS$ is universally noetherian and $\cS'$ is any locally noetherian formal $\cS$-scheme, the base-change $\cX\times_\cS\cS'\to\cS'$ is universally noetherian. (iii) If $\cY$ is locally noetherian and $f:\cX\to\cS$, $g:\cY\to\cX$ are universally noetherian, so is $f\circ g:\cY\to\cS$. (iv) If $f:\cX\to\cS$ and $g:\cY\to\cS$ are universally noetherian morphisms then so is $f\times g:\cX\times_\cS\cY\to\cS$. \end{prop} \begin{demo} For (i) it suffices to treat the case of open and closed immersions.
+\begin{prop} \begin{enumerate} \item An immersion is universally noetherian. \item Let $f:\cX\to\cS$ be a morphism of locally noetherian schemes.
+If $f:\cX\to\cS$ is universally noetherian and $\cS'$ is any locally noetherian formal $\cS$-scheme, the base-change $\cX\times_\cS\cS'\to\cS'$ is universally noetherian. \item If $f:\cX\to\cS$ and $g:\cY\to\cX$ then $f\circ g:\cY\to\cS$ is universally noetherian. \item If $f:\cX\to\cS$ and $g:\cY\to\cS$ are universally noetherian morphisms then so is $f\times g:\cX\times_\cS\cY\to\cS$. \end{enumerate} \end{prop} \begin{demo} For (i) it suffices to treat the case of open and closed immersions.
 Since any base-change of an open (resp. closed) immersion is open (resp. closed), the assertion is clear in the case of closed immersions, and for open immersions it suffices to add that an open immersion of locally noetherian formal schemes is quasi-compact.
 Assertions (ii) and (iii) follow from the definition and the transitivity of fibered products, while (iv) follows from (i) and (ii). \end{demo}

+We will show that (iii) in the proposition has a partial converse (proposition \ref{prop:properties-of-loc-noeth2}).
 The property of being universally noetherian is local on the base and, with a suitable restriction, on the source: